 - General Certificate of Secondary Education.
 These are the main qualification taken by 15-16 year olds in schools and colleges.
 You can also take them if you want to gain a qualification in a subject you are interested in, at any age.

 - The qualification mainly involves studying the theory of a subject combined with some investigative work.

 - They are usually studied full-time at school or college, taking two years to complete.
 Short courses are also available.

-- GCSEs are at levels 1 and 2 on the National Qualifications Framework, depending on the grade you get.
+- GCSEs are at Levels 1 and 2 on the Reformed Qualifications Framework, depending on the grade you get.

-- BTEC (Business and Technology Education Council) awards are work-related qualifications suitable for a wide range of students.
+- Vocational awards are work-related qualifications suitable for a wide range of students.

 - They’re built to accommodate the needs of employers and allow progression to university.